AmarisAI/incubator-superset/docs/installation.rst

 ----------

 `Blueprints are Flask's reusable apps <http://flask.pocoo.org/docs/0.12/blueprints/>`_.
-Superset allows you to specify an array of Blueprints in your ``superset_config`` module.
+Amarisset allows you to specify an array of Blueprints in your ``superset_config`` module.
 Here's an example on how this can work with a simple Blueprint.
-By doing so, you can expect Superset to serve a page that says "OK" at the ``/simple_page`` url.
-This can allow you to run other things such as custom data visualization applications alongside Superset, on the same server.
+By doing so, you can expect Amarisset to serve a page that says "OK" at the ``/simple_page`` url.
+This can allow you to run other things such as custom data visualization applications alongside Amarisset, on the same server.

 .. code-block:: python